 Stress and Ayurveda

-As per Ayurveda, the mind is only one (ekatva) but due to its association with many sense organs it appears to be many.
+As per Ayurveda, the mind is only one (ekatva) but due to its association with many sense organs, it appears to be many.
 The fact is that the mind can be associated with only one sense organ at a time and not many.
-But quick shift of mind from its association with one sense organ to other sense organ is due to minuteness (anutva) of the mind.
-Such harmonized functioning of mind is hindered by its insufficient use such as not thinking, unable to gain knowledge and other, by overuse like excessive thinking, or by improper use like thinking about unnecessary things which causes imbalance in the doshas.
-Vata which is one of the tridoshas (the three bio energies namely; Vata, Pitta and Kapha) is said to be the controller and prompter of manas (mind).
-It is also said that the aggravated vata depresses mind, gives rise to fear, grief, confusion, feeling of helpless, and delirium.
-In Ayurveda, stressors can be classified as those causing physical exercise, fasting, injury, exhaustion, uneven body postures, or psychological factors like, anger, fear, grief, anxiety, and environmental factors like high altitudes and prolonged exposures to intense heat of sun and fire.
+But the quick shift of mind from its association with one sense organ to another sense organ is due to minuteness (anutva) of the mind.
+Such harmonized functioning of the mind is hindered by its insufficient use such as not thinking, unable to gain knowledge and others, by overuse like excessive thinking, or by improper use like thinking about unnecessary things which cause an imbalance in the doshas.
+Vata which is one of the tridoshas (the three bio-energies namely; Vata, Pitta and Kapha) is said to be the controller and prompter of manas (mind).
+It is also said that the aggravated Vata depresses the mind, gives rise to fear, grief, confusion, the feeling of helplessness, and delirium.
+In Ayurveda, stressors can be classified as those causing physical exercise, fasting, injury, exhaustion, uneven body postures, or psychological factors like anger, fear, grief, anxiety, and environmental factors like high altitudes and prolonged exposures to the intense heat of sun and fire.
 Other stressors like unhealthy food, irregular, and improper routine and mental anxiety can cause all types of illnesses.
-These all causes degenerative changes in dhatus (tissues) and ojas (essence of all tissues) which leads to stress.
+These all cause degenerative changes in dhatus (tissues) and ojas (the essence of all tissues) which leads to stress.

 Ways to relieve stress

 In these simple ways, you will slowly toss out stress and bring more bliss into your life.